Kimiko00/Anomaly-Detection-on-sensors-data/README.md

 # Anomaly-Detection-on-sensors-data

-this is my small faculty project to studying the anomaly detection on sensors data. using the lstm methode to understand the anomalies on the data.
+this is my research project about learning anomaly detection unit using simple LSTM. the data used came from land monitoring data that record every 5 mins.

-there are a lot of code i tried to understand the lstm concept not all code is done.

-just a proof of my study on lstm algorithm concept.
+there's 2 code the first one is my concept and the second one is still on progress. and need to be recreate again.